-In regard to travel insurance, the RTO plan has a stability clause requiring that a pre-existing medical condition must be stable for 90 days prior to a trip in order to be covered.
+In regard to travel insurance, the RTOERO plan has a stability clause requiring that a pre-existing medical condition must be stable for 90 days prior to a trip in order to be covered.
 The Johnson plan is more flexible regarding pre-existing conditions.
 Instead of a stability clause, it requires that a medical emergency while traveling be "sudden and unforeseen" in order to be covered.
 This means that if your physician, after considering any pre-existing medical conditions or changes in medication, considers you fit to travel, you would generally be covered under the Johnson plan.
-There is additional information on how Johnson interprets the "sudden and unforeseen" clause in the section on Travel Insurance (p.
-8), as well as in Appendix 1 to this document (pp.13-15).
+There is additional information on how Johnson interprets the "sudden and unforeseen" clause in the section below on Travel Insurance, as well as in Appendix 1 to this document.

-Note: Appendix 3 provides a summary table comparing the coverage of the UBC/Sun Life, Johnson, RTO, and MEDOC plans.
+Note: Appendix 3 provides a summary table comparing the coverage of the UBC/Sun Life, Johnson, RTOERO, and MEDOC plans.

-Additional information on the RTO plan may be found at https://www.rto-ero.org/group-insurance-plans/rtoeros-group-insurance-plans/extended-health-care-plan or by calling 1.877.406.9007.
+Additional information on the RTOERO plan may be found at https://rtoero.ca/insurance/extended-health-care-plan/ or by calling the Service Administrator at 1.877.406.9007 To ensure you get the correct information, identify yourself as being affiliated with UBC and CURAC (College and University Retiree Associations of Canada.)

-To ensure you get the correction information, identify yourself as being affiliated with UBC and CURAC (College and University Retiree Associations of Canada.)
+4. Combining the UBC/Sun Life Plan with either the Johnson Plan or the RTO Plan

-4. Combining the UBC/Sun Life Plan with either the Johnson Plan or the RTO Plan Since the high cost of prescription drugs is one of the most significant financial risks individuals face as they age, and the UBC/Sun Life plan (unlike the Johnson and RTO plans) does not have a separate annual limit on reimbursement for prescription drugs, this plan provides especially valuable insurance.
+Since the high cost of prescription drugs is one of the most significant financial risks individuals face as they age, and the UBC/Sun Life plan (unlike the Johnson and RTO plans) does not have a separate annual limit on reimbursement for prescription drugs, this plan provides especially valuable insurance.

-As noted above, if at any time you cancel your UBC/Sun Life Extended Health insurance, this decision is not reversible, and you will NOT be able to re-enrol in the UBC plan at a later date.
+Some individuals with the UBC/Sun Life plan may wish to augment their EHC coverage by also having either the Johnson Plan or the RTOERO plan.
+(As noted above, if at any time you cancel your UBC/Sun Life Extended Health insurance, this decision is not reversible, and you will NOT be able to re-enrol in the UBC plan at a later date.)